ONSdigital/dp-logging/README.md

 ```

 The `DP_LOGGER` appender will be used by your application.
 Internally dp-logging will convert each log event into a JSON
  string compliant with the DP logging standards.
-Log events created from by your app will already be correctly formatted
+Log events created by your app will already be correctly formatted
  so the appender simply writes them to the console.

 ```xml